Phil McGraw: 2020s

 In February 2022, around a dozen current and former employees of Dr. Phil alleged that they experienced "verbal abuse in a workplace that fosters fear, intimidation, and racism."
 Seven current employees also claimed that the show's guests are often manipulated and treated unethically.
 Attorneys for McGraw and his co-producer, Carla Pennington, categorically denied every allegation.

 A former guest who appeared on Dr. Phil in 2016, Danielle Bregoli, also known as "Bhad Bhabie", criticized the methods of Turn-About Ranch, an Escalante, Utah-based therapeutic horse ranch for troubled youth that McGraw had endorsed.
 In 2022, McGraw, Viacom and CBS were sued by Bregoli and Hannah Archuleta, another former guest, for recommending their parents send them to Turn-About Ranch.
 Afterward, McGraw stopped recommending Turn-About Ranch on Dr. Phil.

 In 2025, McGraw testified in a federal bankruptcy trial concerning Merit Street, his media company, amid allegations that he diverted assets from a $500 million deal with Trinity Broadcasting to launch a new venture, Envoy Media.

 Writing career

 In 1999, McGraw published his first book, Life Strategies.
 In the following six years, McGraw published three additional relationship books, Relationship Rescue, Self Matters, and Family First.
 Since 2022, McGraw and physician John Whyte have co-written a series of columns for WebMD and USA Today.
-The former has also written op-eds for Sportico and The Hill.
+McGraw has also written op-eds for Sportico and The Hill.